xlite-dev/flux-faster/README.md

 ## Important Notes

-1) Please add `--enable_cache_dit` flag to use cache-dit. cache-dit doesn't work with torch.export now. cache-dit extends Flux and introduces some Python dynamic operations, so it may not be possible to export the model using torch.export.
+1) Please add `--cache_dit_config cache_config.yaml` flag to use cache-dit. cache-dit doesn't work with torch.export now. cache-dit extends Flux and introduces some Python dynamic operations, so it may not be possible to export the model using torch.export.
 2) Please modify the [cache_config.yaml](./cache_config.yaml) file to change the configuration of cache-dit: DBCache, so as to test the effects and performance under different configurations.

 ## Experiments